 - Have a bonfire.
 Make sure you practice good fire safety habits and supervise all campfire activities.
 But this is a great way to bond with your family, create memories and enjoy the outdoors.

-- Find a race to participate in.
+- Find a local race to participate in.
 Push a jogging stroller if needed for younger kids and run together as a family.

 - Ride scooters, bikes or tricycles.
 Set up a mini race and compete on wheels.

 - Have your kids pull weeds.
 We pay our kids one penny per weed and it definitely gets them outside in the yard

 - Find a local ‘pick your own’ and let your kids pick produce straight from the plant.